Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

 #### Configure the sample to use your Azure AD app

-   1. In the `App.xaml.cs` file from th cloned repo, set your application/client ID copied from the App Registration Portal where you will have registered an application and added the native platform.
+   1. In the `MainPage.xaml.cs` file from th cloned repo, set your application/client ID copied from the App Registration Portal where you will have registered an application and added the native platform.

       ``private const string ClientId = "[Application Id pasted from the application registration portal]"``